Here Lies Wilson Matthews – 2 Who Was Blanche Dumont?

 Who Was Blanche Dumont?

-Miss Blanche Dumont operated a brothel in Guy Town, the red light district of Austin, Texas, from around 1877 until 1914.
+Miss Blanche Dumont operated a brothel in Guy Town, the red light district of Austin, Texas, from before 1880 until 1914.
 She became one of Austin’s most infamous and best-remembered madams.
 People still speak of seeing Dumont’s ghost near her former establishment.
 She was the mother of Wilson Matthews, the legendary Texas League umpire.

 Wilson Matthews’ death certificate, September 2, 1918.